RealSalmon/sippycup/README.rst

 the application about this.
 This is a common problem with more traditional setups as well (e.g. applications behind a reverse proxy).

-The solution in SippyCup is to `set a stage variable`_ called SIPPYCUP_SCRIPT_NAME_BASE, which will be used by Sippy Cup to properly construct SCRIPT_NAME so that things work as expected.
+The solution in Sippy Cup is to `set a stage variable`_ called SIPPYCUP_SCRIPT_NAME_BASE, which will be used by Sippy Cup to properly construct SCRIPT_NAME so that things work as expected.